DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 "Yep, yep.
 But one thing I must warn you about.
 The way you address him.
-Treating Paladin without respect will earn you ire of Federation's people."
+Treating Light Knight without respect will earn you ire of Federation's people."

 "...Really?"